vdlaptrinh/Personal-AI-Assistant/README.md

 # Final Project - Trợ lý ảo cá nhân trên Raspberry Pi
-This project is an implementation of a voice-based AI assistant using OpenAI's google Gemini on a Raspberry Pi.
+This project is an implementation of a voice-based AI assistant using Google Gemini on a Raspberry Pi.
 The assistant listens for the wake word "Hey Siri" and then processes the user's query, providing an appropriate response.

 ## Features
 - Wake word detection using Porcupine